Californians Ring In 2021 With New Traffic Safety Laws

 Californians Must Be Aware Of New Traffic Safety Laws In 2021

 Every year brings new changes to California law.
-As in past years, 2021 will bring new traffic laws, and California drivers must be aware of them to avoid fines and administrative fees.
+As in past years, 2021 brought new traffic laws, and California drivers must be aware of them to avoid fines and administrative fees.

 2021 has already started as a difficult year.
-Many California families are still struggling to stay healthy, stay safe from the coronavirus spread, and keep the bills paid during a time of economic devastation.
+Many California families are still struggling to stay healthy, stay safe from COVID-19, and keep the bills paid during a time of economic devastation.

-As challenging as this year will be, drivers cannot allow themselves to be distracted while driving.
-Follow all traffic safety rules – including these new laws that will take effect throughout the year.
+As challenging as this year may be, drivers must not allow themselves to be distracted while driving.
+Follow all traffic safety rules, including these new laws that took effect in 2021.

-In the unfortunate event that you suffer injuries in an accident, call us today to speak with a California car accident lawyer.
+If you suffer injuries in an accident, speak with our California car accident lawyers for legal guidance.

 License Points For Distracted Driving

 Drivers who use a handheld wireless device while driving are currently subject to a fine.
-Starting on July 1, 2021, however, multiple infractions can also result in points against a driver’s license.
+Starting on July 1, 2021, however, multiple infractions can also result in points being added to a driver’s license.
 The driver will receive a point if they have had a conviction for handheld use of a wireless device while driving within 36 months of the second offense.
-This penalty is due to a change enacted in Assembly Bill 47
+This penalty is due to a change enacted in Assembly Bill 47.

-“Using a device” includes talking or texting while driving or even using apps that distract the driver from the road.
-The law also applies to the use of wireless devices by a person under eighteen years of age while driving.
-The law allows people to use their wireless devices in hands-free mode and makes exceptions for emergency circumstances.
+“Using a device” includes talking or texting while driving, as well as using apps that distract the driver from the road.
+It also applies to the use of wireless devices by a person under eighteen years of age while driving.
+The law allows people to use their wireless devices in hands-free mode and makes exceptions for emergency situations.

-The added sanction of points on a driver’s license is an important safety measure intended to deter texting while driving.
+The added sanction of points on a driver’s license is an important safety measure designed to deter texting while driving.
 Texting and driving is a highly dangerous behavior that costs lives.
 The California Office of Traffic Safety reports that distracted drivers killed more than three thousand victims in the United States in 2017.
-Far more were injured, and some suffered permanent disabilities.
+Far more were injured, and some suffered catastrophic injuries.
 Drivers must understand the very real consequences of their actions when they choose to text and drive.

 Unattended Children In Motor Vehicles

 The National Highway Traffic Safety Administration reports that fatalities related to parents leaving children in cars have increased in recent years.
-NHTSA also reports that most of these deaths (54 percent) occur because someone forgets a child in the car.
+NHTSA also reports that many of these deaths (54 percent) occur because someone forgets a child is in the car.

-Nearly 75 percent of these forgotten children are under two years old.
-With these tragic statistics, it is not surprising that lawmakers want to encourage rescuers to prevent hot car deaths whenever possible.
-You should always call 911 and ask how to proceed if you see an unattended child in a hot (or cold) vehicle.
+Nearly 75% of these forgotten children are under two years old.
+With these statistics, it is not surprising that lawmakers want to encourage rescuers to prevent hot car deaths whenever possible.
+You must call 911 and ask how to proceed if you see an unattended child in a hot (or cold) vehicle.

 “Move Over, Slow Down” Amendments